Safety Management (B.S.)

 - System safety analysis

 Coursework is offered online.
 However, students are required to complete a one-week residency on the Indiana State University campus during the summer of their junior or senior year.
-The program can be completed in four years (full time) if the student follows this program of study.
+The program can be completed in four years (full time) if the student follows the degree map.
 Students also have the option of part-time study.
 Previously earned college credit can be applied toward completion of the program per these transfer guidelines.

 Optional minors are offered in construction management (available online or on campus) and insurance and risk management (only available on campus).